Nada-EA/HackBio-Intern2024-AMR-Cancer/Stage4/README.md

 In **task one**, we were required to create a simple NGS analysis pipeline for a single sample.
 This included downloading the datasets (forward and reverse sample reads and reference genome), applying quality control check, trimming adapter content as well as poor-quality bases, aligning sample reads to the reference genome, and variant calling.

-You can find the step by step process of this analysis in the "Single_NGS_Pipeline.md" file.
+- You can find the step by step process of this analysis in the "Single Pipeline/Single_NGS_Pipeline.md" file.

 ---